reem-shaikh/70DaysOfCode/main/18-12/notes.md

     let a = new student("reem", 20);
     a.hello();

-    //we can create many objects with one class let b = new student("d", 1);
+    ✅we can create many objects with one class let b = new student("d", 1);
     b.hello();
 </script>